Award: MFA Professional Voice Studies*, please note this course is subject to validation.

 Students will be taught by an experienced teaching team whose expertise and knowledge are closely matched to the content of the modules on the course.
 The team includes the Course Leader (Head of Voice: Carol Fairlamb) and visiting specialist tutors and practitioners.

 You can learn more about our staff by visiting our staff profiles Here

-Assessment is through practical and written assignments, presentations, coaching/teaching, ‘practice-as-research’ projects - and for the MFA pathway a written dissertation.
+Assessment is through practical and written assignments, presentations, coaching/teaching and ‘practice-as-research’ projects.

 MA/MFA Professional Voice Studies